mne-tools/mne-bids/paper/paper.md

 With the development of the Brain Imaging Data Structure (``BIDS``; [@Gorgolewski2016]), the neuroscientific community received a standard to organize and share data.
-BIDS standardizes storage of complex experimental data by prescribing a set of file naming conventions and templates to store the associated metadata in the form of Javascript Object Notation (JSON) files.
+BIDS standardizes storage of complex experimental data by prescribing a set of file naming conventions and templates to store the associated metadata in the form of Javascript Object Notation (JSON) and tab separated value (TSV) files.
 It thus facilitates data sharing, eases metadata querying and enables automatic data analysis pipelines.

-While BIDS was originally intended for Magnetic Resonance Imaging (MRI) data, it has recently been extended for electro-/magneto-encephalography (EEG/MEG) [@Niso2018, @Pernet2019], and intracranial EEG (iEEG) [@Holdgraf2019].
-In this context, many software packages for electrophysiology data analysis are now becoming BIDS compatible.
 BIDS is a rich system to curate, aggregate and annotate neuroimaging databases.

+While BIDS was originally intended for Magnetic Resonance Imaging (MRI) data, it has recently been extended for magneto-encephalography (MEG; [@Niso2018]), electro-encephalography (EEG; [@Pernet2019]), and intracranial encephalography (iEEG; [@Holdgraf2019]).
+In this context, many software packages for neurophysiology data analysis are now becoming BIDS compatible.
-For this reason we developed a dedicated software, ``MNE-BIDS`` with the goal to provide a programmable interface for BIDS datasets in electrophysiology. ``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing and read them into ``MNE-Python`` objects [@Agramfort2013], ready for source localization.
+For this reason, we developed a dedicated software, ``MNE-BIDS`` with the goal to provide a programmable interface for BIDS datasets in neurophysiology.
+``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing and read them into ``MNE-Python`` objects [@Agramfort2013], ready for source localization.

 Starting with a single directory full of data files with arbitrary names, ``MNE-BIDS`` can be used to extract existing metadata, reorganize the